How to get a Kuku Bird Chick pet and Leaping Kuku Bird mount in Crimson Desert

 Regardless of your choice of attire, it’s worth noting that Leaping Kuku Bird is no roadrunner, but their li’l wings enable them to land with grace and poise after a fall from any height, making them an excellent choice for traversing mountains.

-At the time of publishing, the Kuku Bird mount is only available in crimson, but smaller, non-adoptable (!)
-Kuku Birds do come in a rainbow of colors, so we can still hope for a brighter tomorrow.
+At the time of publishing, the Leaping Kuku Bird mount and Kuku Bird Chick are only available in crimson, but smaller, Kuku Birds do come in a rainbow of colors, so we can still hope for a brighter tomorrow.

 Endonae